Murder of Teresa Sievers

-The murder of Teresa Sievers occurred on June 28, 2015, when she was attacked at her home in Bonita Springs, Florida by two men who bludgeoned her to death with a hammer, striking her a total of seventeen times.
-Police arrested two men from Missouri for the crime: Curtis Wayne Wright Jr. and Jimmy Ray Rodgers.
-In December 2015, Teresa's husband, Mark Sievers, was arrested and accused of orchestrating the killing, with the motive being life insurance money, as well as the fact that Teresa was supposedly going to take his daughters away from him and he could not afford to fight for custody.
-All three men were found guilty of the murder.
-Wright was sentenced to twenty-five years, Rodgers was sentenced to life in prison, and Mark Sievers was sentenced to death.
+On June 28, 2015, 46-year-old Teresa Sievers was murdered at her home in Bonita Springs, Florida.
+Two men bludgeoned her to death with a hammer, striking her seventeen times.
+Police arrested Curtis Wayne Wright Jr. and Jimmy Ray Rodgers, both from Missouri, for the crime.
+In December 2015, Teresa's husband, Mark Sievers, was arrested and accused of masterminding the murder.
+The motive was life insurance money and the fear that Teresa would take their children away.
+All three men were found guilty.
+Wright received a twenty-five-year sentence, Rodgers was sentenced to life in prison, and Mark Sievers was sentenced to death.

 Background

 Teresa Sievers (born Teresa Ann Grace Tottenham) was born on November 19, 1968, at Griffin Hospital in Derby, Connecticut.
-Her parents separated when she was one month old, and she was raised by her mother.
+Her parents separated when she was one month old and she was raised by her mother.
 Since sixth grade, she had an interest in medicine and wanted to become a doctor.
 She was the valedictorian of her high school class.
 In 1996, she graduated from the Ross University School of Medicine in Dominica.
 She later completed a pre-med course at Fairfield University and completed her residency at the University of Florida.

-In 2000, she married a man named Kenny Cousins.
-Three years later the couple divorced, and Teresa met another man called Mark Sievers through his sister, with whom she was good friends.
-In 2003, Teresa married Mark and the couple had two daughters.
-In 2006, they moved to Bonita Springs, Florida and set up a holistic medical practice called Restorative Health and Healing Center.
+Following the dissolution of her first marriage, Teresa married Mark Sievers, the brother of one of her friends, in 2003.
+The couple had two children who were aged 11 and 8 at the time of their mother's murder.
+In 2006, the Sievers family moved to Bonita Springs, Florida, and the couple set up a holistic medical practice called Restorative Health and Healing Center in Estero.
 Shortly before her death, Teresa was profiled in a local women's magazine.